hazelvarshney/OPENCV-CAR-DETECTION1/README.md

 # Objective

-The objective of this project was to gain hands on experience with the core concepts of OpenCV by implementing a simple yet effective colour-based object tracking system.
+The objective of this project was to gain hands on experience with the core concepts of OpenCV by implementing a simple colour based object tracking system.

 # Benchmarks